hrphp/portal/README.md

     composer self-update && composer install
     ./vendor/bin/phing build

+### Define environment variables
+In order to connect to some of the services used by this site, you'll need to define the following environment variables:

+    MEETUP_API_KEY (ABDE12456AB2324445 can be used)
+    TWITTER_CONSUMER_KEY
+    TWITTER_CONSUMER_SECRET
+    TWITTER_OAUTH_ACCESS_TOKEN
+    TWITTER_OAUTH_ACCESS_TOKEN_SECRET

 ### View the site locally
-The simplest way to get started, if you are using PHP 5.4 or above, is to start the [internal PHP cli-server](http://php.net/manual/en/features.commandline.webserver.php) in the root directory:
+The simplest way to get started is to start the [internal PHP cli-server](http://php.net/manual/en/features.commandline.webserver.php) in the root directory:

     php -S 0.0.0.0:8080 -t public/ public/index.php